ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/diabetes_mellitus/index.rst

 The following table describes any restrictions in GBD 2017 on the effects of this cause (such as being only fatal or only nonfatal), as well as restrictions on the ages and sexes to which the cause applies.

-.. todo:: Check in with SE / RT team if Restrictions should be stratified by DM Type 1/Type 2.
-Restrictions vary, whether DM Type 1 or Type 2.
+If sub cause restrictions vary, then the conflicting restrictions are noted below.

 .. list-table:: GBD 2017 Cause Restrictions
    :widths: 15 15 20